Courses

 20-30 hours total

-Have developed skills and achieved strong results in operations or organizational leadership.
+Have developed skills and achieved strong results in some domain.

 You're impact-driven

-You want to apply your abilities to solving pressing problems and are open-minded about the best ways to help others.
+You want to apply your abilities to solving the world’s most important problems and are open-minded about the best ways to help others.

 You're action-oriented